Western Digital gets U.S. court order to access Toshiba databases, chip samples

 2 Min Read

-(Reuters) - Western Digital Corp (WDC.O) won a temporary U.S. court order on Tuesday saying that Toshiba Corp (6502.T) must allow Western Digital's employees to access databases and chip samples as part of a joint venture with Toshiba around flash memory chip plants in Japan.
+July 11 (Reuters) - Western Digital Corp won a temporary U.S. court order on Tuesday saying that Toshiba Corp must allow Western Digital's employees to access databases and chip samples as part of a joint venture with Toshiba between the two around flash memory chip plants in Japan.

 Toshiba is scrambling to sell its flash memory business and Western Digital is among the bidders.